Following a training SYSTEM is the most effective, efficient and safe strategy to achieve fitness results.

 The Renegade Diet

-Jason Ferrugia has been publishing quality fitness products for professionals and general population consumers alike for well over 10 years.
+On some level, I just like Jason Ferrugia.
+He’s been publishing quality fitness information for well over 10 years.

-No diet is going to work if you cannot figure out how to integrate it into your everyday life.
-Jason understands this, which is why he made the Renegade Diet flexible and adaptable.
+No diet is going to work if you cannot figure out how to integrate it into your life and keep it in your life.

 Ladies don’t be scared off by the cover of the book, this diet doesn’t discriminate, it’s for everyone.